-This motherboard supports Windows® XP/ 64-bit XP/ VistaTM operating systems (OS).
+This motherboard supports Windows[®] XP/ 64-bit XP/ Vista[TM] operating systems (OS).
 Always install the latest OS version and corresponding updates to maximize the features of your hardware.

-- Motherboard settings and hardware options vary.
-Use the setup procedures presented in this chapter for reference only.
-Refer to your OS documentation for detailed information. - Make sure that you install the Windows® XP Service Pack2 or later versions before installing the drivers for better compatibility and system stability.
+Make sure that you install the Windows® XP Service Pack2 or later versions before installing the drivers for better compatibility and system stability.